DataDog/documentation/content/en/observability_pipelines/destinations/amazon_s3.md

 ---

-The Amazon S3 destination is available for the [Archive Logs][1] template.
+The Amazon S3 destination is available for the [Archive Logs template][1].
 Use this destination to archive your logs in Datadog-rehydratable format in an Amazon S3 bucket.
 You need to set up Datadog Log Archives, if you haven't already, and then set up the destination in the pipeline UI.

 ## Configure Log Archives